 If you don't wear them any longer, buy a shadow box that hangs on the wall and frames the beautiful necklace pieces.
 I had this watch framed years ago.

-You can easily make DIY jewelry picture frame holders, like the ones below for jewelry.
-It will offer two purposes, to display your best pieces of jewelry, and two, to keep you organized.
+You can easily make DIY jewelry (Affiliate Link) picture frame holders, like the ones below for jewelry (Affiliate Link).
+It will offer two purposes: to display your best pieces of jewelry (Affiliate Link) and two to keep you organized.
 Click the links below for how-to instructions.

 When pieces look dated or broken, make them into something new.